JohnMalmsteen/python-countdown-cheatbot/README.md

 The Moby list is available [here](http://www.gutenberg.org/files/3201/files/ "Moby Word List"), although this is not the exact version that I have.
 The particular file that I am using is the 354,984 single words list.

-I strip the list of any words that are shorter than 4 (as that is one of the rules of countdown) and greater than 9, I also remove any word that has a capital first letter as it is a proper noun, and any word that has non alphabetical characters such as hyphens or apostrophes.
+I strip the list of any words that are shorter than 4 (as that is one of the rules of countdown) and greater than 9, I also removed the proper nouns by getting them from the Unix Dictionary (which has them capitalised) and putting them into a set (cast to lower case) and then used that set as a filter when parsing the moby list

+I also removed any word that has non alphabetical characters such as hyphens or apostrophes as those are also illegal in countdown.

 3 - Algorithm
 ---